-A Movie a Week: "William Shakespeare's Romeo + Juliet"
+A Movie a Week: "Raging Bull"

 Am I really going into my fifth year of this series?

 That seems hard to believe, but it’s true.
-And yet, my enthusiasm for this weekly series has not dissipated.
+And yet, my enthusiasm for this weekly series not dissipated.
 Yes, there were a lot of “weeks” last week where my actually watching and reviewing the film I selected was put off until the next week, but that had more to do with my changing life, and a schedule that includes a full-time job on top of trying to keep up and watch movies on a regular basis.
 This year, however, I am going to try and get back on schedule, though, and stay there.

 This year is going to see a bit more variety, with some more obscure (and personal) choices along with established classics and well-known movies.
 We also have a very different choice as my “bookend director” this year.
 After going the Z-movie route with Ed Wood, I’m returning to great filmmakers with this year’s choice, Spike Lee.
 True, he’s very uneven in terms of the quality of a lot of his narrative films, but that said, it’s almost impossible to argue with the greatness of his best films.

-Previous “Movie a Week” Reviews
+Previous “A Movie a Week” Reviews

 “Do the Right Thing” (1989)